-Finally, we are committed to engaging and defending affected stakeholders, including women, traditional communities and all under-represented groups.
+Finally, we are committed to engaging and defending affected stakeholders, including women, traditional communities, all under-represented groups and human rights and environmental defenders.
 This is how our brands can help to build a bridge to a better reality: to bring voice and agency into our business decisions, and advocacy to connect stakeholders’ experiences to customers around the world.

 Stakeholder engagement and grievance mechanisms